Drew-Tompkins/job-matching-algorithm/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request with any improvements or suggestions.

 ## Contact
-For any questions or inquiries, please contact [Your Name] at [Your Email Address].
+For any questions or inquiries, please contact Drew Tompkins at dtompkins@vt.edu.